Bacteriophage MS2 coat protein aptamer

 Description

 In 1992, Craig Tuerk and Larry Gold et al. used the SELEX method to isolate the aptamer with high compatibility for the Bacteriophage R17 Coat Protein.
 Sequences 1-38 were isolated from the sequence pool, where sequences 7, 12, and 22 detected affinity and Bacteriophage R17 coat proteins.
-Afterwards, In 1998, S E Phillips, P G Stockley et al. They obtained F6 aptamer by analyzing natural wild-type RNA and truncating the mutation, and determined the complex structure of this aptamer with wild type MS2 coat protein by X-ray crystallographic methods[3,6].
+Afterwards, In 1998, S E Phillips and P G Stockley et al. They obtained F6 aptamer by analyzing natural wild-type RNA and truncating the mutation, and determined the complex structure of this aptamer with wild type MS2 coat protein by X-ray crystallographic methods[3,6].
+The F6 aptamer was named by Liljas et al. in the article[5].

 SELEX